cloudify-labs/nfv_vcpe/README.md

 In the node fill "filter" in the operation fill "cloudify.interfaces.lifecycle.stop" wait for the workflow to finish.

-refresh the URL containing the word "bush", show that the RUL now loads
+refresh the URL containing the word "gambling", show that the RUL now loads

 enable the fileter agaiun by executing the operation with value "cloudify.interfaces.lifecycle.start"

-show thet the URL is again un avalable
+show that the URL is again unavalable

 Michael Shnizer